JacekKorta/microservices-training-ground/README.md

 git submodule update --init
 ```

 Setup all sub services.
-More detail in each repo Readme file.
+See each services's readme file for more information.

 Finally you can start:
 ```bash